Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems

 \subsection{Kronecker form of a matrix pencil}

-Finally we discuss a special case of $N = 2$, i.e., $A = (A_1,A_2)$.
-In this case, $A$ is naturally identified with {\em matrix pencil} $s A_1 + A_2 \in \CC(s)^{2(n \times m)}$, where $s$ is an indeterminate.
-Here we reveal a connection to the {\em Kronecker canonical form} of $s A_1 + A_2$, and suggest a new numerical method for finding the Kronecker structure based on the gradient descent.
+Finally, we discuss the special case of $N = 2$, i.e., $A = (A_1,A_2)$.
+In this case, $A$ is naturally identified with a {\em matrix pencil} $s A_1 + A_2 \in \CC(s)^{n \times m}$, where $s$ is an indeterminate.
+Here we reveal a connection to the {\em Kronecker canonical form} of $s A_1 + A_2$, and suggest a new numerical method for finding the Kronecker structure based on gradient descent.